 With just a few simple ingredient swaps you can make a major difference in the nutritional makeup of any dessert.
 If you follow an Atkins or Keto lifestyle (which encourages a low-carb, high-fat diet) or if you’re just looking for healthier alternatives to traditional ice cream options, you’ll want to try out these healthy recipes.
-Indulge in familiar flavors like pistachio mint chip and pumpkin pie that have all the flavor with a low-carb twist.
+Indulge in familiar flavours like pistachio mint chip and pumpkin pie that have all the flavor with a low-carb twist.
 Intrigued?
 Indulge in four of our favorite low-carb ice cream recipes below.

 Pistachio Mint Chip Ice Cream

-The Recipe: Leave it to Tieghan Gerard of Half Baked Harvest to create what she calls a “real deal” mint chocolate chip ice cream that uses only natural ingredients to one-up the classic flavor.
+The Recipe: Leave it to Tieghan Gerard of Half Baked Harvest to create what she calls a “real deal” mint chocolate chip ice cream that uses only natural ingredients to one-up the classic flavour.
 The recipe calls for actual mint leaves and pistachios, so no green food coloring is necessary to attain the bright shade of green.
 Besides creating a natural green hue, the flavors combine for the perfect refreshing treat, bursting with refined sweetness.

 Vanilla Bean Coconut Ice Cream